cnlog/ImeStudy/Study.md

 ### Windows 2000 Japanese

 - NOT CONFIRMED: The window that has focus owns an `"IME"` class window.
+- NOT CONFIRMED: If the focus was moved, then the application's `"IME"` window will be also moved.
 - CONFIRMED: The `"IME"` class window owns the `"msime98main"` class window.

 ## What does an IME installer?